epomatti/aws-ubuntu-landscape/README.md

 Attach the server to your Ubuntu Pro subscription.
 You're currently allowed 5 machines in the Personal free subscription.

+> [!TIP]
+> Don't need to attach again when using cloud Ubuntu Pro image

 ```sh
 pro attach
 ```